A Beginner's Guide on International Trademark Registration through Madrid System

 WIPO Fees - basic fees and fees for intended countries; or basic fees and individual fees:-

-Basic Fees = 653 CHF for black and white mark, 903 CHF for a coloured mark.
+Basic Fees = 653 CHF for a black and white mark, 903 CHF for a coloured mark.

 Fees for designated countries - complementary and supplementary fees.